 Jason is a provisionally registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA).
-Jason recently completed his masters in psychology at the University of Auckland, investigating the effects of behavioural interventions for increasing physical activity among adults with an intellectual disability and the impact physical activity has on reducing anxiety.
+Jason completed his masters in psychology at the University of Auckland, investigating the effects of self-monitoring, goal setting and a group contingency for increasing physical activity among adults with an intellectual disability and the impact physical activity has on reducing anxiety.

-Jason is passionate about the relationship between physical activity and mental health and often draws upon sport psychology concepts in his work with clients.
-He is an active member of the ACT Sport and Exercise special interest group and the ACT Psychosis special interest group.
+Jason is passionate about the relationship between physical activity and mental health and often draws upon sport psychology concepts in his work with clients to help increase their motivation.
+He enjoys helping athletes, students and professionals experiencing performance anxiety.
+Jason also enjoys outdoor adventures and continues to compete in national-level athletics and is an active member of the ACT Sport and Exercise special interest group.

 Jason loves animals and has two black labradors named Luna and Ziggy Stardust.
 He trained both to become certified therapy dogs and has noticed the calming influence they have had on clients.
 Luna is now enjoying retirement and has past the baton to Ziggy Stardust, who will often accompany clients on a “walk and talk” session.